-Membership of the University Club is free for all University staff.
-The University Club offers social, sporting, and hospitality facilities.
+Membership of the University Club is free for University staff.
+It offers social, sporting, and hospitality facilities.
 Staff can also use the University Sports Centre on Iffley Road at discounted rates, including a fitness centre, powerlifting room, and swimming pool.
-See www.club.ox.ac.uk and https://www.sport.ox.ac.uk.
+See www.sport.ox.ac.uk/.